-With home insurance costs set to rise in 2018, there’s never been a better time to re-shop your insurance.
+With home insurance costs set to rise this year, there’s never been a better time to re-shop your insurance.

 But here’s a shocker: Sometimes you’re better off paying a little more to be with a quality insurer who will be there when the chips are down!

 Home insurance rates vary by region

 HowMuch.net recently took a look at insurance rates around the country.
 What they found was both familiar and surprising.

 For example, Florida has a longstanding reputation for being plagued with hurricanes.
 Last year saw three major storms blow through.